Land Your Dream Job

 Perfectionism casts a long shadow across a career changer’s dreams.
 Most people strive to draw a detailed pathway from the “you are here” spot on their personal map to a place they covet, and only when they have each step carefully marked, are they ready to take action.

-Counting on graduate school as your doorway to certainty
+Mistake #2: Counting on graduate school as your doorway to certainty

-Graduate school offers wonderful opportunities for dramatic career change, and it’s a viable and rewarding path for many.
+Graduate school offers wonderful opportunities for a dramatic career change, and it’s a viable and rewarding path for many.
 But before taking the plunge, it’s important to be sure that it’s right for you.

-Focusing too heavily on your resume at the expense of developing new relationships
+Mistake #3: Focusing too heavily on your resume at the expense of developing new relationships

 “It was a scary process for me because I didn’t know what to expect, and some people were short with me or brushed me off,” he said.
 “Plus, I’m an introvert, so it sounded like a process that wouldn’t work for me.
 But most of the people I met were really nice.
 They genuinely wanted to help me.”

-About the Author | A "triple i" (introvert, intuitive, idealist), Maggie Graham helps support individuals seeking their optimal career choices.
+A "triple i" (introvert, intuitive, idealist), Maggie Graham helps support individuals seeking their optimal career choices.
 She’s savvy when it comes to self-promotion, particularly with resumes, bios, cover letters, website copy, and other “look at me!” tools.

 Explore Jobs on Idealist